 The list of birthstones for each month has changed over the course of time, the tradition was standardized when the American National Association of Jewelers put together the official birthstone list.

 We won’t go into a detailed explanation of the birthstones and their symbolic meanings here.
-Please check out this article if you want to know more – birthstones article.
+For more information on birthstones, check out our birthstones article.

 Why Choose an Engagement Ring with Birthstones?